Building and Empowering through Entertainment and Sports

 CAREER AND BUSINESS PROGRAM

 The Career and Business Program (CBP) is an outcome driven curriculum designed to address the career transition needs of active and former athletes and entertainers by engaging them across multiple growth and development modalities (e.g. counseling referrals, classroom lectures, panel discussions, online learning, etc.).
-The CBP aims to organize quarterly cohorts with athletes and entertainers by their functional area of business or industry interests and their commitment to complete the program outlined below.
+The CBP aims to organize quarterly cohorts with athletes and entertainers by functional area of business or industry interests.
+Cohorts are established when at least ten individuals commitment to completing the steps outlined below.

-Participants will be provided with credentials to utilize a closed, web-based system that provide players with the opportunity to share business interests, ideas, needs, etc. on an ongoing basis.
+Participants will be provided with credentials to utilize a closed, web-based system that provides the opportunity to share business interests, ideas, needs, etc. on an ongoing basis.
 The following distance learning courses must be completed as a prerequisite to matriculate through the program.

-General Business: Participants will be introduced to the most common functional areas of business (i.e. human resources, finance and accounting, sales, marketing, customer service, research and development, operations, general administration and information systems technology).
-Each participant will select a competency focus and a secondary interest.
-Session outcomes include a written career goal plan and selection of a mentor.
+General Business: Participants will be introduced to the most common functional areas of business (i.e. human resources, finance and accounting, sales, marketing, customer service, research and development, operations, general administration and information systems technology), asked to select a competency focus and a secondary focus, and coached to develop an ideal business mentor profile.